ChristopherGLewis/ddo-lite-tools/README_DDOAPPS.md

    1. Create a pull request back to this repository
    1. I will verify the changes work with the current program and any releases I have planned and I will merge the changes into master

-1. Using the DDO Forums
+2. Using the DDO Forums
-   1. The offically thread is located here: [OFFICAL: Character Builder Lite](https://forums.ddo.com/index.php?threads/offical-character-builder-lite.97/) in the build section
+   1. The official thread is located here: [OFFICIAL: Character Builder Lite](https://forums.ddo.com/index.php?threads/official-character-builder-lite.97/) in the build section
    2. @Yhelm also has a thread started here: [DDO Character Builder Lite](https://forums.ddo.com/index.php?threads/ddo-character-builder-lite.138/) in the Player Guides section.
    3. I will try to periodically check the various threads for any posts and apply the changes when I can.